 I start by deciding what to teach, consider how long it will take for each recipe to be made and sometimes factor in time for a demonstration.
 Every venue has a different timetable, for example a day at Denman College included time for coffee, tea, lunch and a tour around the college.
 The preserving is done in blocks of time around set breaks.
 A programme is sent out to students some months in advance.

 Working in advance of a course date means testing recipes out of season and invariably raiding my freezer for fruit.
 Making gooseberry jam from frozen fruit in December to teach the following June feels strange, when I’m used to preserving seasonally.
 I like to make each recipe on my own and nearer the cut off date for the course programme, strong arm a preserving friend to help me check the timing.
 The benefits of these run throughs include how much I learn about preserving from the friend and time to question the choice of recipes.
 I need recipes that work not only for the course but also when they are made afterwards at home.

 I am fortunate to teach in some well equipped kitchens.
 When Vale House Kitchen opened their cookery school in 2013 I was asked to recommend what equipment I would need to teach preserves.
-Denman College cookery school was re-fitted in recent years and the range of equipment was excellent.
+Denman College cookery school ( now closed for in person teaching) was re-fitted in recent years and the range of equipment was excellent.
 I keep quite a few preserving pans, jars and lids at home to take to village halls and similar venues.
 Recently a friend asked me if I was having a clear out when she noticed boxes of pans bowls, spoons and induction hobs in my kitchen ready for a day in Shropshire.